 Statements from third-party witnesses are even more prevalent in criminal cases, but currently nothing compels (or would even make it practical) to electronically record witness interviews, or even suspect interviews outside the custodial setting.
 Yet disputes arise routinely in criminal cases about what police told the witnesses, and what the suspects said.
 Without recordings, all that is available for fact-finders is a swearing contest between the police officer and the witness (often people of color or other marginalizing background).
-In such cases, as Judge Everett told the Committee, the police win those swearing contests almost every time even if they are, unbeknownst to the factfinder, not telling the truth.
+In such cases, as Judge Everett told the Committee, the police win those swearing contests almost every time-even if they are, unbeknownst to the factfinder, not telling the truth.

 BWCs can remedy that imbalance by providing a verbatim electronic recording of all of those investigative encounters.
 One thing we heard from the Fitchburg police was that, even in instances where the video portion of their BWC footage is blurred, misdirected, or grainy, the audio portion of the recordings is almost always crystal clear.
 No doubt that will often produce evidence favorable to the prosecution, when witnesses provide incriminating evidence to police in a timely and uncoerced or unprompted way.
-But that is at it should be, as that facilitates truthseeking.
+But that is at it should be, as that facilitates truth-seeking.
 In some cases, however-no doubt a smaller percentage of cases, but a very important percentage indeed-those recordings will reveal what the police officer's retelling of the interview alone often will not-that the witness was pushed to make an incriminating statement, or in fact said something entirely different in substance or emphasis than the officer thought she heard or that she reported.

-Survey data show that both prosecutors and defense attorneys support the implementation of BWCs as an evidence-collection tool.32 "[A] statistically reliable contrast between the groups of respondents[-prosecutors (ADAs) and public defenders (PDs)-]involved the statement, g&c=byefhD2ZumMFFQYPZBagUCDuBiM9Q9twmxaBM0hCgII&r=GX4Y7xW57tUvnbPi LoBPVDI RG5jZglbjCaSa0D_MvBcmqT7Db0NcUOrflojqpq1&m=n55iYj-010cIWFLWAzU8jZAMRQPorlaxfhvLPcTrKI&s=3IsY3J8AN5y6wH i-DG btN3tzkRvGRUrVkneB2YNgg&e=. [•]Attorneys in your office support the use of BWCs by law enforcement.'
-Surprisingly, 81 percent of the PDs strongly agreed with this statement whereas 56 percent of the ADAs strongly agreed."33 "86 percent of PDs agreed or strongly agreed that BWCs could produce major differences with testimony, but only 18 percent of ADAs agreed or strongly agreed.
-General agreement between ADAs and PDs were found in that both groups believe that BWCs improved their respective abilities to defend or prosecute cases."34 Both prosecutors and public defenders agree that BWCs increase pleas.35 "Slightly more than two-thirds of PDs (67.5 percent) agreed or strongly agreed that BWCs would increase the likelihood of dismissal, compared to 30 percent of ADAs."36 "Sixty-six percent of PDs agreed/strongly agreed that BWCs increased the likelihood of acquittals, whereas 61 percent of ADAs agreed/strongly agreed that they increased the likelihood of convictions."37
+Survey data show that both prosecutors and defense attorneys support the implementation of BWCs as an evidence-collection tool.
+(A) statistically reliable contrast between the groups of respondents prosecutors (ADAs) and public defenders (PDs)-jinvolved the statement, 'Attorneys in your office support the use of BWCs by law enforcement.'
+Surprisingly, 81 percent of the PDs strongly agreed with this statement whereas 56 percent of the ADAs strongly agreed."
+86 percent of PDs agreed or strongly agreed that BWCs could produce major differences with testimony, but only 18 percent of ADAs agreed or strongly agreed.
+General agreement between ADAs and PDs were found in that both groups believe that BWCs improved their respective abilities to defend or prosecute cases."
+Both prosecutors and public defenders agree that BWCs increase pleas.
+"Slightly more than two-thirds of PDs (67.5 percent) agreed or strongly agreed that BWCs would increase the likelihood of dismissal, compared to 30 percent of ADAs."
+Sixty-six percent of PDs agreed/strongly agreed that BWCs increased the likelihood of acquittals, whereas 61 percent of ADAs agreed/strongly agreed that they increased the likelihood of convictions."